Javier298/Devesh_VLM/README.md

 Here is the demo video: https://drive.google.com/drive/folders/1BurEeqaMoMcYjXjS-sg4o27Rbbr658XX?usp=sharing

-# Devesh_VLM
-In this repo, I have fine-tuned a VLM(Qwen2-VL-2B-Instruct) on bridge-damage datasets, and then inferenced it, which generates inspection reports.

-Here is the demo video: https://drive.google.com/drive/folders/1BurEeqaMoMcYjXjS-sg4o27Rbbr658XX?usp=sharing

 # 🧠 Development of Vision-Language Model for the intelligent inspection of existing bridge structures
 A fine-tuned Qwen-2VL-2B model for automated bridge damage classification and report generation, developed during my research internship at ICoM, RWTH Aachen.